mbentley/docker-omada-controller/KNOWN_ISSUES.md

     * [Slowness in Safari](#slowness-in-safari)
     * [5.14 - Controller Unable to Start](#514---controller-unable-to-start)
     * [5.15 - Controller Unable to Start](#515---controller-unable-to-start)

+## Controller Software Issues

+### Devices Fail to Adopt

+Starting with `5.15.20.16`, some users report that switches and EAPs fail to adopt.
+TP-Link support has suggested that users do the following:

+> You can log into the management page of the switch in Standalone Mode and go to SYSTEM > Controller Settings.
+In Controller Inform URL, specify Inform URL/IP Address as the controller’s IP address.

+It is not yet clear if this is something that will fix EAPs as once they are adopted, the standalone management page is disabled.
+If you have additional information, please add it in [this discussion](https://github.com/mbentley/docker-omada-controller/discussions/562).

 ## Containerization Issues